There were a couple of surprising benefits to shelter-in-place of 2020 and my wardrobe was one of them.

 Bingo.
 That’s what I wanted.

-So, I went through my closet and drawers and got rid of everything I didn’t like– everything.
+I went through my closet and drawers and got rid of everything I didn’t like– everything.
 I was ruthless.
 I made sure to touch everything.
 If a piece of clothing didn’t make me smile it went in the donation pile.
 That may seem ridiculous, but even tee shirts and comfy clothes fell easily.
 During this process, I discovered that even the smallest items have a positive or negative effect on me.
 Each time I touched a piece of clothing that may have been practical but that I didn’t really like or care about, I’d remind myself that life is now just too dang short to put on something that doesn’t make me feel good.

 I gave away a lot of clothes.

 What I was left with was a wardrobe that made me happy.
 Imagine, opening each drawer and smiling.
-Well, I can.

 It’s wonderful to know that at every moment of my day I’m going to put on something that fits and makes me smile, even my Saturday work-clothes are fun to put on.